 Correctional case managers also work closely with other professionals, such as Scottish probation staff, traditional probation officers, and federal probation officers, to coordinate efforts to manage high-risk offenders and ensure effective community supervision.

-Correctional case managers play a vital role in the Texas risk management process, working collaboratively with various stakeholders to ensure offenders’ well-being and successful reintegration into society.
+Correctional case managers play a vital role in the Texas prison and risk management process, working collaboratively with various stakeholders to ensure offenders’ well-being and successful reintegration into society.

 Critiques and Debate About the Texas Risk Assessment System